 ICE Clear Europe has established a separate Guaranty Fund for the CDS Clearing Service that is sufficient to absorb the greatest combined uncollateralised loss resulting from the simultaneous default of two Clearing Members during periods of extreme market conditions where initial margin held in respect of the defaulting Clearing Member’s positions proves to be insufficient, as required by EMIR Articles 42 and 43.

 The CDS Guaranty Fund is allocated between Clearing Members on a pro-rata basis corresponding to the uncollateralised stress exposures (generated using scenarios set up specifically for Guaranty Fund allocation) of each individual Clearing Member.
 The CDS Guaranty Fund is covered in Euros with additional requirements in US Dollars in relation to Sovereign Single Name and CDX Indices.
 Further information on the asset restrictions and parameters can be found in the CDS Guaranty Fund section.

-As of July 2017, the CDS Guaranty Fund and the Initial Contribution sits ahead of the non-defaulting Members contribution.
+As of July 2017, the CDS Guaranty Fund and ICE's CDS Initial Contribution sits ahead of the non-defaulting Members contribution.
 The minimum Clearing Member contribution is €15 million.
 The CDS Guaranty Fund requirement is shown in the financial resources section of ICE Clear Europe’s Regulation page

 The allocation of assets following the default of a CDS Clearing Member is consistent with that set out above.

 Portfolio level initial margin is back-tested against the actual one-day or two-day* price changes to ensure that initial margin requirements are performing within the stated risk parameters.

 *One or two day for energy products, depending on the corresponding Margin Period of Risk